5l1v3r1/grubimager/README.md

 # grubimager

-This is a very lightweight webserver which allows you to upload a multiboot compatible flat binary for `grub-mkrescue` and turn into a GRUB-bootable ISO.
+This is a very lightweight web-server which allows you to upload a multiboot compatible flat binary for `grub-mkrescue` and turn into a GRUB-bootable ISO.
 Simply run the server, upload a file, and a `.iso` file will download pretty quickly!

 ## Usage